-Honorary, retired associate and retired certified members and committee chairs receive complimentary registration to the NATA convention.
+Honorary, retired associate and retired certified members and committee, council, and panel chairs receive complimentary registration to the NATA convention.

 Immediate Past President

 The immediate past president receives complimentary lodging for the two conventions following the completion of his/her term of office.